Grant access to Settings

 5. Select the Bind policies button on the right to bind the policies.

-• Bind only the Settings Reader policy to it, because the sales team in this example does not need write access to Dynatrace settings.
+2. Bind only the Settings Reader policy to the sales team, as they don't need write access to Dynatrace settings.

 To bind policies to the group